 , a cardiologist,

 was talking.
-Mel McGinnis is a cardiologist, and sometimes that gives him the right.
-The four of us were sitting around his kitchen table drinking gin.
-It was Saturday afternoon.
+Mel McGinnis is a cardiologist, and sometimes that gives him the right. ¶ The four of us were sitting around his kitchen table drinking gin.

 Terri said the man she lived with before she lived with Mel